Yngwie Malmsteen: 2010–present

 On 23 November 2010, Relentless was released, the second album to feature Tim "Ripper" Owens on vocals.
 The US version featured a remake of "Arpeggios From Hell" as a bonus track.
 Yngwie appeared on Late Night with Jimmy Fallon on 3 February 2011 to promote his album.
 On 6 August 2011, Malmsteen made another appearance in the United States, playing a rendition of "The Star-Spangled Banner" before a game between the St. Louis Cardinals and Florida Marlins at Sun Life Stadium.
 Although rarely seen in his native country of Sweden, Malmsteen played one gig there in 2012.
 On 7 July, he ended the Getaway Rock Festival in Gävle, which he was headlining with Nightwish and Manowar.
 On 5 December 2012, Malmsteen released the album Spellbound.
 2013 saw the release of Yngwie's official autobiography Relentless.

 On 12 June 2014, Malmsteen kicked off his "Guitar Gods 2014 Tour" at the F.M.
-Kirby Center in Wilkes-Barre, Pennsylvania alongside ex-Guns N' Roses guitarist Bumblefoot and guitarist Gary Hoey.
+Kirby Center in Wilkes-Barre, Pennsylvania alongside former Guns N' Roses guitarist Bumblefoot and guitarist Gary Hoey.
 In February 2015, it was announced that Malmsteen was in the studio working on a new album.
 In April and May 2016, Malmsteen was one of five guitarists featured on the Generation Axe tour.